 Help in finding car insurance and making claims.
 From the Massachusetts Division of Consumer Affairs and Business Regulation.

 Sign up for a Senior and Transportation Access Pass (T.A.P.) to receive discounted travel on MBTA bus and subway routes.

 Transportation for Seniors

 The Quincy Council on Aging provides free medical transportation to Quincy's seniors, with at least two weeks notice.
-The Council's Trans-Van Program for Social Transportation is is a fee-based; a three-month pass costs $20.00, or a pass for a year costs $75.00.
-Seniors are taken to church, movies, CVS, library, social function, etc. This program requires a two-day notice.
+The Council's Trans-Van Program for Social Transportation is fee-based - a three-month pass costs $20 or a pass for a year costs $75.
+Seniors are taken to church, movies, CVS, library, social functions, etc. This program requires a two-day notice.
 To arrange transportation, please call 617-376-1242.

 Tools and advice for energy savings.

 QCAP can provide you with financial assistance to help you pay your winter heating bills, help you obtain utility discounts and more.
 Fuel assistance is for low-income households with incomes at or below 60% of the estimated State Median Income.

 The Lifeline Program is a federal program which provides support to telecommunications companies that in turn offer discounts to millions of eligible consumers.
 Eligible households can receive up to $9.25 per month in discounts.